 “It’s as if we don’t exist,” she adds.
 “In 2009, I was nine, and I knew exactly what was happening.
 It was traumatic.”

 According to the lobbyists, discrimination continues in Sri Lanka despite the end of the war.
 They say the army tortured Tamils, who are held and charged according to confessions extracted under torture.

-“Where will you find that sort of justice system?” asks Maheswaran.
-Yasodha concurs, saying saying many things have been kept quiet because people are afraid to speak up, but that Tamil people need their rights and recognition of the genocide.
+“Where will you find that sort of justice system?” says Maheswaran.
+Yasodha concurred, saying saying many things have been kept quiet because people are afraid to speak up, but that Tamil people need their rights and recognition of the genocide.

-“We are not asking for remembrance,” Chandrasekaran says.
+“We are not asking for remembrance,” says Chandrasekharan.
 “We have the right to remember.
 We’re asking for justice.”